oliver-veal/robotics-coursework/docs/source/coursework2.rst

    :width: 200
    :alt: Robot Diagram

-*Fig x: Equation for force of repulsion*
+*Equation 2: Equation for force of repulsion*

 Line 23 defines the negative force.